Travel demand is surging…is your brand ready?

-Prepare for substantial surges in contact volume while innovating on customer experience to drive revenue and increase customer satisfaction.
+Learn how to prepare for substantial surges in contact volume while innovating on customer experience to drive revenue and increase customer satisfaction during fluctuating travel demand.

-Consumer research reveals latent demand for travel.
-"Boosted by the strong economy and the vaccines, the pent-up demand might finally become real," states a report released by Skift in April 2021.
+Consumer research reveals pent up travel demand.
+“Boosted by the strong economy and the vaccines, the pent-up demand might finally become real,” states a report released by Skift in April 2021.
 This report showed that 90% of American consumers planned to travel in 2021.

 Data from the Transportation Security Administration confirms this, showing over a 1,200% year-over-year increase in travelers passing through airport security, jumping from 3 million in April 2020 to 40 million in April 2021.
 And these figures have not restored to pre-pandemic levels, where 67 million travelers passed through airport security in April 2019.
 The surge has not yet reached its peak.